kubernetes-hy/kubernetes-hy.github.io/data/part-3/3-gke-features.md

 <img src="../img/gke_scaling.png">

 Cluster autoscaling may disrupt pods by moving them around as the number of nodes increases or decreases.
-To solve possible issues with this the resource [PodDisruptionBudget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#how-disruption-budgets-work) with which the requirements for a pod can be defined via two of the fields: _minAvailable_ and _maxUnavailable_.
+To solve possible issues with this, the resource [PodDisruptionBudget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#how-disruption-budgets-work) can be used.
+With the resource, the requirements for a pod can be defined via two of the fields: _minAvailable_ and _maxUnavailable_.

 **poddisruptionbudget.yaml**